2 inches in length

 The sea squirt has a round, leathery, yellowish- or greenish-brown body with two short siphons projecting from the top.
 It grows to a maximum of two inches in length.

 The sea squirt feeds by drawing water into the body through one of its siphons.
-Food particles are filtered through the pharynx and digestive tract, and waste products are ejected from the body through the other siphon.
+Food particles are filtered through the pharynx and digestive tract.
+Waste products are released from the body through the other siphon.